Heads up. This is a beta page!

 Cartagena’s climate and weather

 Tropical downpours can happen suddenly, especially during the wetter months from June to October.
 The good news is that these storms usually pass quickly.
-You’ll also experience temperature swings between air-conditioned restaurants and the hot, humid streets outside.
+You’ll also experience temperature swings between air-conditioned restaurants, hotels or bars, and the hot, humid streets outside.

 Activities that shape your packing

-But it’s up to you.
-Plenty of people go out in whatever they wore that day.
+But there are tons of casual options, and plenty of people go out in whatever they wore that day.
 Other people like to relax, and then dress up before dinner.
 Be comfortable.
-That’s my advice!
+That’s our advice!

-Plan for smart casual at minimum.
-The city also has a strong cafe and bar culture, so you’ll want comfortable day outfits that work for both sightseeing and casual drinks.
+For evenings, plan your packing choices for smart casual at minimum.
+The city has a strong dining and drinking culture, so you’ll want comfortable daytime outfits that work for both sightseeing and casual drinks at sunset (my favorite).

 Planning your Colombia trip